MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-E-Exchange-Functions-Individual-Market-Enrollment-Qualified-Health-Plans/section-155.410.md

 (iii) March 1, 2015, for QHP selections received by the Exchange from January 16, 2015 through February 15, 2015.

-(2) For benefit years beginning on or after January 1, 2016, the Exchange must ensure that coverage is effective -
+(2) For the benefit years beginning on January 1, 2016 through January 1, 2021, the Exchange must ensure coverage is effective—

 (i) January 1, for QHP selections received by the Exchange on or before December 15 of the calendar year preceding the benefit year.